 - Channel through which the customer placed the order

 It’s easier to visualize with the image below:

 - An active customer ordering on the weekend during evening hour on the website needs to be catered differently from a customer who is At Risk ordered on a weekday during office hours from Zomato.

 - Customer who had ordered six months back has to be sent a different communication from the customer who had made his first purchase two days back.

 - A person who always eats North India food has to be sent communication differently from a person who always eats Chinese.

 - A customer needs to see the offer across channels like SMS, Email and on FB/ Instagram.

 There are various surveys/article/reports available online which proves the theory that personalized marketing will increase the revenue.
-And we don’t need an expert to tell us that, it’s simple science and human behaviour.
+And we don’t need an expert to tell us that, it’s simple science and human behavior.
 A customer receiving communication tailored to his/ her need with the all 4 R’s being right.
 The likelihood of getting the order from that customer becomes very high.
-In fact, up to 10 times higher 🙂
+Up to 10 times higher 🙂

-With ever-evolving marketing, it is very important for any restauranteur to understand their customer and plan their restaurant marketing activities accordingly.
+With ever-evolving marketing, it is imperative for any restauranteur to understand their customer and plan their restaurant marketing activities accordingly.